jonlpersson/ed-latimore/site/_posts/2019-09-15-the-real-way-to-get-more-twitter-followers.md

 Why should you listen to what I have to say about getting followers on Twitter?

 Because I have skin in the game.
 I practice what I preach and I walk what I talk.
-I have the more Twitter followers than many celebrities and politicians, yet I am neither.
+I have more Twitter followers than many celebrities and politicians, yet I am neither.

 My Twitter account is proof that I know what I’m talking about.

-* I currently have 130k+ followers
+* I currently have 180k+ followers
 * My tweets get more than 25 million impressions per month
 * In the past 2 years, I’ve only had 3 months where I didn’t gain 2k+ new followers.
 * Starting in November of 2019, I've gained more than 3.5k followers per month.
 * In the past year, I’ve had 3 months where I got more than 5k new followers
 * I gain an average of 72 new followers a day
-* My follower to follow ratio is a whopping 130:1
+* My follower to following ratio is a whopping 130:1

 Most would be social media influencers would kill for these numbers on Twitter.
 But Twitter is a unique beast that your average Instagram model doesn't have the patience to figure out what to do to get or even maintain more followers.

 Twitter users are different.
 Twitter bios are different.
-Creating a Twitter profile that does these type of numbers is no easy task, but I've got you covered.
+Creating a Twitter profile that does these types of numbers is no easy task, but I've got you covered.

 ![Screenshot of Ed Latimore's Twitter profile](/assets/images/posts/2019/twitter-profile-135.png)